oheneadj/QR-Code-Component/README.md

 ### Useful resources

-- [CSS-Tricks - FlexBox Guide ](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [CSS-Tricks - FlexBox Guide ](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - I used CSS FlexBox to arrange the components in the card vertically.

 ## Author